CM Requirements & FAQs

 A: If a diplomate with a lifetime certificate does not successfully complete all requirements of the CM process, including passing the CM examination, there are no consequences of failure to a diplomate with a lifetime certificate.
 The diplomate can continue to challenge the CM examination in subsequent years.
 The registration process for taking the CM examination is identical for all applicants to the CM examination.

-A: In the same general format as the initial ABOMP certification examination.
-The CM examination will be a closed-book assessment based on knowledge that a competent oral pathologist would be expected to possess without access to reference material.
+A: The CM examination will be a closed-book assessment based on knowledge that a competent oral pathologist would be expected to possess without access to reference material.
 It will consist of 50 multiple-choice questions with appropriate illustration.

-A: If a diplomate with a time-limited certificate does not successfully complete all requirements of the CM process, including documenting 40 hours of CE every two years, participating annually in at least one approved diagnostic oral and maxillofacial pathology self-assessment program, and passing the CM examination, the diplomate’s Board certification will expire and they will no longer be listed as a diplomate.
+A: If a diplomate with a time-limited certificate does not successfully complete all 10-year requirements of the CM process, including documenting 40 hours of CE every two years, participating annually in at least one approved diagnostic oral and maxillofacial pathology self-assessment program, and passing a CM examination within years 7-10, the diplomate’s Board certification will expire and they will no longer be listed as a diplomate.
 These individuals may continue to participate in CM activities and may request to be reinstated when the CM requirements have been satisfied.
 Such a request must occur within five years of loss of certification.
 If such an individual wishes to regain certification after five years, they must retake the initial certification examination.

 ARTICLE XV.